-This was the first time that NATO's Allied Command Transformation and International Staff Political Affairs and Security Policy Division co-hosted such an event, in a “one NATO” spirit of political-military cooperation.
+The event, co-hosted by NATO's Allied Command Transformation and International Staff Political Affairs and Security Policy Division, engages the partnership network and community in a “one NATO” spirit of political-military cooperation.

-The Federal Academy for Security Policy venue permitted the organization of a number of smaller break-out groups where participants contributed their thoughts and brainstormed issues and policy approaches.
+Given the success from last year, the event will include a number of smaller break-out groups where participants contribute their thoughts and brainstorm issues and policy approaches actively.

-Participants ranged from Allied and partner civilian and military delegates working on NATO partnerships and cooperative security policy at subject matter expert level, including from delegations as well as from capitals.
+Participants are Allied and partner civilian and military delegates working on NATO partnerships and cooperative security policy at subject matter expert level, including relevant stakeholders from the broader community of interest.

-Questions can be addressed to the ACT Point of Contact:
+Questions can be addressed to the Allied Command Transformation Point of Contact:

 or, alternatively, the International Staff Political Affairs and Security Policy Division Point of Contact: